2026-05-28 14:40:42 | EST

-AT&T Blue-Collar AI Workforce - earnings forecasts, analyst expectations, and price targets tracking.
+AT&T Blue-Collar AI Workforce - reflects ongoing discussions around financial markets, investor activity, and sector performance.
 AT&T CEO John Stankey says the telecommunications giant urgently needs skilled blue-collar workers—electricians, photonics experts, fiber installers—to fuel its next growth wave.
 This demand comes as a record number of college graduates enter the job market, highlighting a structural shift in the AI-driven economy where practical technical skills may outweigh traditional four-year degrees.

 Live News